Eric Haase Player Props: Tigers vs. Royals

 Eric Haase At The Plate

-- Haase has eight doubles, a triple, three home runs and 14 walks while hitting .207.
+- Haase is batting .204 with eight doubles, a triple, three home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.